 More than 265 bird species have been observed nesting, foraging, or resting at the Refuge (download the site's bird checklist here).
 More than 570 native plants also thrive at the site.
 The Refuge is protected in perpetuity as a natural area.
 Only two hours from the Chicago region, it is an educational and recreational resource to treasure.

-The Initiative’s overall goal is to restore the complex mosaic of prairie, wetland, and savanna habitat that once characterized this region, with special emphasis on restoring the levels of biodiversity once typical of the Illinois landscape prior to European settlement.
+The Initiative’s overall goal at the Refuge is to restore the complex mosaic of prairie, wetland, and savanna habitat that once characterized this region, with special emphasis on restoring the levels of biodiversity once typical of the Illinois landscape prior to European settlement.

 Read more about the Refuge’s history here.